 All schools received a Discretionary fund allocation based on an amount per unweighted FTE in order to purchase a health care assistant.
 Schools where it was deemed medically necessary to have a LPN or RN were provided these positions.
 In addition, the remaining schools were given a "buy up" option to purchase a LPN or RN using Discretionary funds, internal funds, or child care funds.
 The Superintendent recommends that the District continue allocating Medicaid revenue to offset the portion of the health care positions not covered by the Discretionary allocation.
-The Discretionary health service allocation of \$342,926 combined with the Medicaid Reimbursement supplement of \$661,319 will provide health services to all schools.
+The Discretionary health service allocation of \$344,699 combined with the Medicaid Reimbursement supplement of \$805,510 will provide health services to all schools.
+This amount is based on the fiscal year 2016-2017 contract and is subject to change.